.

 • Carry personal daily supplies, such as lunch, water, and some small field equipment, of up to nine kilograms (20 pounds).

-• Repeatedly get low enough to undertake ground-level activities such as soil sampling, permafrost coring, frost probing, vegetation sampling, and fish and amphibian trapping, up to 12 hours per day.
+• Repeatedly get low enough to undertake ground-level activities such as soil sampling, permafrost coring, frost probing, vegetation sampling, and fish and amphibian trapping, up to 12 hours daily.

 • Traverse varying terrain from level hard surfaces to undulating, hummocky ground.
 Total time hiking is up to four hours per day.